Special senses: Vision

 Visual perception is the ability to interpret the surrounding environment using light in the visible spectrum reflected by the objects in the environment.
 The resulting perception is also known as visual perception, eyesight, sight, or vision (adjectival form: visual, optical, or ocular).
 The various physiological components involved in vision are referred to collectively as the visual system.

 The visual system in animals allows individuals to assimilate information from their surroundings.
 The act of seeing starts when the cornea and then the lens of the eye focuses light from its surroundings onto a light-sensitive membrane in the back of the eye, called the retina.
 The retina is actually part of the brain that is isolated to serve as a transducer for the conversion of light into neuronal signals.
 Based on feedback from the visual system, the lens of the eye adjusts its thickness to focus light on the photoreceptive cells of the retina, also known as the rods and cones, which detect the photons of light and respond by producing neural impulses.
 These signals are processed via complex feedforward and feedback processes by different parts of the brain, from the retina upstream to central ganglia in the brain.

 Note that up until now much of the above paragraph could apply to octopuses, mollusks, worms, insects and things more primitive; anything with a more concentrated nervous system and better eyes than say a jellyfish.
 However, the following applies to mammals generally and birds (in modified form): The retina in these more complex animals sends fibers (the optic nerve) to the lateral geniculate nucleus, to the primary and secondary visual cortex of the brain.
 Signals from the retina can also travel directly from the retina to the superior colliculus.

-The perception of objects and the totality of the visual scene is accomplished by the visual association cortex.
-The visual association cortex combines all sensory information perceived by the striate cortex which contains thousands of modules that are part of modular neural networks.
+The perception of objects and the totality of the visual scene is accomplished by the visual association cortex, which combines all sensory information perceived by the striate cortex which contains thousands of modules that are part of modular neural networks.
 The neurons in the striate cortex send axons to the extrastriate cortex, a region in the visual association cortex that surrounds the striate cortex.

 The human visual system perceives visible light in the range of wavelengths between 370 and 730 nanometers (0.00000037 to 0.00000073 meters) of the electromagnetic spectrum.